-Boko Haram is an armed group blamed for killing hundreds of people in northern and central Nigeria.
+Boko Haram is an armed group blamed for killing thousands of people in northeastern Nigeria.
 Many of the attacks have targeted places of worship, often churches, but Muslims have also been killed.

-In 2004, it moved to Kanamma in Yobe state, close to the border with Niger, where it set up a base dubbed "Afghanistan", from which it attacked nearby police outposts.
+In 2004, Boko Haram moved to Kanamma in Yobe state, close to the border with Niger, where it set up a base dubbed "Afghanistan", from which it attacked nearby police outposts.

 Boko Haram means "Western education is sin" in the Hausa language spoken in Nigeria's north.
 It is believed to have a number of factions with differing aims, including some with political links.